• Share

 Issue at a Glance

-• This CEO-led initiative is a model of collaboration.
-Bringing together member companies and OEMs this intiative is building the widespread confidence needed to mobilise the investment needed to accelerate the development of a new generation of mining vehicles, while improving existing technologies.
+• ICMM’s Innovation for Cleaner, Safer Vehicles initiative is a CEO-led initiative that brings together company members, original equipment manufacturers and technology suppliers in a non-competitive space to mobilise the investment needed to accelerate the development of a new generation of mining vehicles, while also creating opportunities for the improvement of existing technologies.

-• Transport and mobile equipment accidents accounted for 30 per cent of fatalities at ICMM operated mines in 2018, the highest cause of fatalities at our member operations.
+• The safe operation of mine transport and mobile equipment is also fundamental.
+Accidents accounted for almost a third of fatalities at ICMM operated mines in 2021, the highest cause of fatalities at company member operations.
 Safe working conditions are a fundamental human right and ICMM members are determined to eliminate collision related fatalities in mining operations.

-• This initiative is of benefit to the entire mining industry and is open to all OEMs who would like to join.
+• This initiative is of benefit to the entire mining industry and is open to all OEMs and technology suppliers who would like to join.
 If you are a mining equipment manufacturer with a solution we want to hear from you.

 Our Priorities